migramirez2/Harmony-ONE/progress/artem-kolodko.md

+Q1 Review:

+During the Q1, I contributed to the development team of the VoiceAI app, focusing on UI elements and writing tests.
+Developed an inscriptions indexer backend utilized in an inscriptions lottery.
+Maintained harmony1bot.

+Successfully launched a Human Protocol client at h.country: created a prototype for the client app, added support of key features such as routing, core user interface components, and Firebase integration.
+Started working on Harmony Portfolio client, a counterpart to the Metamask portfolio, with the alpha version scheduled for release by the end of March 2024.

 **2-week Deliverables**

 Develop a Metamask-like portfolio webpage for Harmony, allowing users to bridge, swap, and lend in a single location.
 Ensure seamless integration of various APIs into an attractive and user-friendly UI.